markchitty/dotfiles/readme.md

 First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.

-- Did you commit and push any changes/branches to your git repositories?
+- Commit and push any changes/branches to your git repositories
-- Did you remember to save all important documents from non-iCloud directories?
+- Save all important documents from non-iCloud/Dropbox directories
-- Did you save all of your work from apps which aren't synced through iCloud?
-- Did you remember to export important data from your local database?
+- Export data from any local databases
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?
+- Update [mackup](https://github.com/lra/mackup) to the latest version - `brew upgrade mackup` - and run `mackup backup`

 ### Installing macOS cleanly